PhilipCastiglione/learning-machines/miscellany/riddle-competitions/golad/README.md

 TODO:
  - document
+ - node - birth
+ - logging
  - bot - build tree for NON NAIVE
  - game - timing
+ - next state - build and run generator for the possible sets of strings for each type (each corners, sides, normal cell)
  - use frontier rather than resetting graph progress every time
- - logging
+ - improve heuristic; consider more than just gap? tile positions?
  - lib structure
- - deploy pipe/script
- - improve heuristic; consider more than just gap? tile positions?
- - next state - build and run generator for the possible sets of strings for each type (each corners, sides, normal cell)
  - confirm garbage collection on nodes works as expected